Ranking Lab ― The Measured Editorial Desk

 Data Sources

-Analysis from vocal experts and voice coaches, academic research, award and official records, and established music media (sources listed at the end).
+Award and official records, academic research, and established music media (sources listed at the end).

 Compiled / Subjectivity